datacommonsorg/docsite/api/rest/place_in.md

 ### Step 1: assembling the information you will need

-This endpoint requires the argument `DCIDs`.
+This endpoint requires the argument `dcids`.
 DCIDs are unique node identifiers defined by Data Commons.
 Your query will need to specify the DCIDs for the parent places of interest.

 This endpoint also requires the argument `placeType`, specifying the type of the child places you desire in the response.